ook3D/SollumzPieMenu/README.md

 Download the .ZIP

-extract the pie_menu.py file

-install pie_menu.py in blender
+install the ZIP folder in blender

 enjoy!